tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 can lead to compatibility issues.
 These are discussed in {{compat-issues}}.

-Beyond coordination difficulties, ECH deployments may also induce challenges for use cases of information that ECH is designed to encrypt.
+Beyond coordination difficulties, ECH deployments may also induce challenges for use cases of information that ECH protects.
 In particular, use cases which depend on this unencrypted information may no longer work as desired.
 This is elaborated upon in {{no-sni}}.